p3u/Simple-Blog/README.md

-# blog
+# AboutBlank blog
 A multiuser blog created for Udacity Fullstack Developer Nanodegree

 # Live test

-The application is running on Google servers at: aboutblank-pedrosyd.appspot.com
+The application is running on Google servers, check [About Blank Blog](http://aboutblankabout.appspot.com) out, and leave your mark there!

 # If you would like to test it locally: